Skip to main content

 In any decentralized application, the user's wallet is their identity, their key, and their signature.
 It's the fundamental tool that allows them to interact with the blockchain and prove ownership of their assets and actions.

 A major challenge in building multi-chain dApps is that every blockchain ecosystem has its own wallet standards and connection methods.
-Effectstream solves this problem by providing a single, unified interface that handles the complexity for you.
+EffectStream solves this problem by providing a single, unified interface that handles the complexity for you.

-The @effectstream/wallet Package
+The @effectstream/wallets Package

-The @effectstream/wallet package is the core frontend library for managing user identity.
+The @effectstream/wallets package is the core frontend library for managing user identity.
 It provides a single, easy-to-use API for connecting to and interacting with a wide variety of blockchain wallets, abstracting away the chain-specific implementation details.

 AddressType

-This table is a Effectstream numeric representation of wallet address type.
+This table is a EffectStream numeric representation of wallet address type.
 Normally addresses will be used with it's corresponding address type, so the correct cryptographic signer/verifiers can be selected.

 Address TypeNumber